debrawolford/plant-swap/README.md

 ### Manual Testing

-✔️ Navigation links: All redirect to the correct pages
+✔️ Navigation links: All redirect to the correct pages.

-✔️ Footer links: All redirect to the correct pages
+✔️ Footer links: All redirect to the correct pages.

 ✔️ Social links: All open a new tab with the correct social media website.